-- 10.1 The Board Secretary shall be functionally responsible to the Board and provide administrative support services including: - Arranging of meetings - · Drafting of agendas - Distribution of information packs prior to the meetings - Taking minutes at all meetings - File attendance registers and Declaration of Interest forms signed by members, minutes, selfassessment and Committee performance questionnaires and other documentation. - 10.2 Meeting agendas and information packs shall be sent to members electronically at least seven (7) calendar days prior to any Board meeting.
+- 10.1 The Board Secretary or an official designated by the Chief Executive Officer will be functionally responsible to the Board and provide administrative support services including: - Arranging of meetings; - Drafting of agendas; - Distribution of information packs prior to the meetings; - Taking minutes at all meetings; - Documenting and providing progress on Action Items for members; and - File Attendance and Declaration of Interest forms signed by members and standing invitees, minutes, self-assessment and Board performance questionnaires and other relevant documentation. - 10.2 Meeting agendas and information packs shall be sent to members electronically at least seven calendar days prior to any Board meeting.